rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 These values imply that

-* We are disallowing exit traffic to the common SMTP TCP ports of 25, 465, and 587 in our "ExitPolicy reject" lines.
+* We disallow exit traffic to the standard SMTP TCP ports of 25, 465, and 587 in our "ExitPolicy reject" lines
-* We are allow exit traffic to all other TCP ports in our wildcard "ExitPolicy accept" line.
+* We allow exit traffic to all other TCP ports in our wildcard "ExitPolicy accept" line

 We can also allow or block a range of ports as follows: